EzraBrooks/urdfz/README.md

 This will extract the URDF and all mesh files to the current directory.

+## How does it work?

+URDFZ treats your URDF as an archive manifest for your URDFZ archive.
+It looks up all the URIs listed in the URDF, resolves them to absolute paths, and copies them into the archive.
+It then creates a copy of your URDF that has its URIs rewritten to a `urdfz://` scheme that points to the asset's path within the archive, and places that modified URDF at the root of the archive.

 ## Things URDFZ aims to support

 - All of the actual URDF standard as written.